guillaume-gomez/rubiks-image/README.md

 # Rubicks image

-turning images into 3d rubiks cube mosaic
+Turning images into 3d rubiks cube mosaic and [try it by yourself](https://guillaume-gomez.github.io/rubiks-image/)